-Analysis is where the information security folks try to find all the affected assets and impact on the organization.
+Analysis is where the information security folks try to find all the affected assets and their impact on the organization.
 This is also the stage where forensics are performed to collect and preserve evidence that might be needed for future litigation.

 Mitigation is a critical step that includes processes to contain the incident, prevent it from spreading and mitigate the potential damage of the threat.
 In addition, any new vulnerabilities not identified in the past are documented and included as part of the company’s overall understanding of risks.

 Finally, we have improvements.
 This is the postmortem phase.
 It’s critical in this phase to honestly review what went well and what didn’t.
-If this turns into a finger pointing session however, all value of this phase will be lost.
+If this turns into a finger-pointing session however, all value of this phase will be lost.

 Have you tested your response process?
-Usually this is done in what is called a ‘tabletop exercise’ where a scenario is developed and walked through methodically.
+Usually, this is done in what is called a ‘tabletop exercise’ where a scenario is developed and walked through methodically.
 It begins with the operational group and moves to the executive when it becomes an incident.
 An example might be a ransomware incident, the scenario evolves from inception, to escalation to resolution.

 If we can follow all of the NIST CSF subcategories for Respond with a high level of maturity, after we have detected, we are ready to move on to how we recover.
-Our final blog post in this series will cover that next and very important function of the NIST CSF.
+Our final blog post in this series will cover that next and very important functions of the NIST CSF.